huangdonghere/ECPCS/README.md

 # ECPCS

-This repository provides the Matlab source code for the `Ensemble Clustering by Propagating Cluster-wise Similarities (ECPCS)` approach.
+This repository provides the Matlab source code for the `Ensemble Clustering by Propagating Cluster-wise Similarities (ECPCS)` approach, which is further developed into two sub-algorithms, i.e., ECPCS with hierarchical consensus function (ECPCS-HC) and ECPCS with with meta-cluster based consensus function (ECPCS-MC).

-If you find it helpful for your research, please cite the paper below.
+If you find this repository helpful for your research, please cite the paper below.

 ```
 Dong Huang, Chang-Dong Wang, Hongxing Peng, Jianhuang Lai, and Chee-Keong Kwoh.